On this page

 The following out-of-pocket expenses do not count toward your $250 medical deductible:

-- Services you pay for that aren't covered by the plan.
+- Services you pay for that are not covered by the plan.

 - Services that are exempt from the medical deductible, even if you had out-of-pocket costs.
 For example, covered preventive care received from an out-of-network provider.